bifravst/bifravst/docs/firmware/Protocol.rst

 --------------------------------------------------------------------------------

-Optimizing this behavior takes time and while the devices are in the field sending firmware updates for every change (more about that later) will be expensive.
-We observe firmware sizes of around 500 KB which will, even when compressed, be expensive because it will take a device some time to download and apply the updated, not to mention the costs for transferring the firmware update over the cellular network.
+Optimizing this behavior takes time and while the devices are in the field sending firmware upgrades for every change (more about that later) will be expensive.
+We observe firmware sizes of around 500 KB which will, even when compressed, be expensive because it will take a device some time to download and apply the upgrade, not to mention the costs for transferring the firmware upgrade over the cellular network.
 Especially in NB-IoT-only deployments is the data rate low.
-Updating a fleet of devices with a new firmware involves orchestrating the roll-out and observing for faults.
+Upgrading a fleet of devices with a new firmware involves orchestrating the roll-out and observing for faults.
 All these challenges lead to the ability to **configure the device**, which allows to tweak the behavior of the